AI Hub

 How Agent Resolution Works

-Users always see the AI Assistant.
-They do not see which agent configuration is active.
 If multiple agent configurations match the same user, the most recently modified one is used.
 This lets administrators update assistant experiences centrally without requiring any action from end users.

 Example